MOFlat25/MO_ZoomCamp/01-docker-terraform/homework_wk1_2024.md

 # Week One Homework 2024

 ## Question 1: Knowing Docker Tags
-### Which docker tag has the following text? *-Automatically remove the container when it exits*
+### Which docker tag has the following text?:
+*-Automatically remove the container when it exits*

 Answer: rm